-This dish is similar to Caribbean Pepper Steak, but the addition of more vegetables (besides bell peppers) amps up the flavor and the nutritional content.
+This steak stir fry is similar to Caribbean Pepper Steak, but the addition of more fresh vegetables (besides bell peppers) amps up the flavor and the nutritional content.
 Feel free to use any combination of vegetables you have on hand.
-This is also a great clean your fridge out dish, because you can add all of the random bits of vegetable you need to cook before garbage day.
+This is also a great clean your fridge out dish, because you can add all of the random bits of veggies you need to cook before garbage day.

 The main ingredients in this recipe are:

-- Teriyaki Sauce (I used The New Primal Soy Free Teriyaki)
+- Teriyaki sauce: I use The New Primal Soy Free Teriyaki.
+It’s Whole30 compatible.

 Lightly season beef and set aside while you prep your veggies.